webbedfeet/FrederickKokikai/_posts/2000-01-02-instructors.md

 Professionally, Abhijit is a data science consultant for the National Institutes of Health and also works to build a startup healthcare-focused sensor company.

 **Tom Wildsmith** is a second degree black belt in Kokikai Aikido.
 Tom started his aikido practice here at Aikido Kokikai of Frederick County, Maryland under the instruction of Sensei Bob McCann.
-Tom lead the practice for several years after Sensei McCann moved from the area.
+Tom led the practice for several years after Sensei McCann moved from the area.
 He co-instructs all classes.
 Professionally, Tom is an actuarial scientist at a major insurance company and currently serves in a leadership role for one of the professional societies in actuarial science.